Choose a camera and lens that does what you need without breaking the bank.

 Avoid choosing the wrong film stock, ruining your portrait before it's begun.

-Learn about film formats, how and why to pick them
+Learn about film formats, how and why to pick them.

 Learn the basics of photography including aperture, shutter speed, ISO.